Salkantay Trek 5 days

 - Extra expenditure during the trek, such as: soda, alcoholic drinks, extra snacks, tickets for the hot Springs in Aguas Calientes.

-- Gratuities for the guides, porters or muleteers, and other staff.
+- Gratuities for the guides, porters or muleteers, and other staff (expected but not compulsory).

 - Travel Insurance and things of a personal nature – laundry and telephone calls, personal taxis, souvenirs etc.